firebuild/firebuild/src/common/fbb/README_FBB.txt

 The fbbns_decode application pretty-prints the serialized FBB stored in the given file, for easy debugging.

-The debug format is valid JSON, and almost valid Python (the only thing you need to do is set null=None before eval'ing it).
+The debug format is valid JSON, and almost valid Python (you need to set null=None, true=True and false=False before eval'ing it).

 Another method that might come handy gets a text representation of the
 tag: